Low and high voltages

 • Sensors and access controls

-electricity in the home - The risk is real
+Electricity in the home - The risk is real

 Don’t be fooled by its name; low voltage electricity presents a serious risk of electric shock.